RafikFarhad/push-to-gcr-github-action/ReadMe.md

 # Push to GCR GitHub Action

-An action that builds docker image and pushes to Google Cloud Registry.
+An action that builds docker image and pushes to Google Cloud Registry and [Google Artifact Registry](https://github.com/RafikFarhad/push-to-gcr-github-action/issues/35).

 This action can be used to perform on every git `push` or every `tag` creation.